PolarCookie/PolarGuides/README.md

 Open addon setting panel, goto zygor, goto dynamic progress, untick "mark obsolete steps" and "skip obsolete steps" and set "Allow levels ahead" to 80.
 Ding80 makes you do green / yellow quests, and you usually outlevel the mobs you fight.

-Some minor edits to the route have been made underway.
-Particular case is when Ding80 skips "Colonel Kurzen" in STV part 2.
-I included this as ding80 also skips the "Jungle Secrets" questline in entirely, even tho "Bookie Herod" can be completed alongside "Bad Medicing"/"The Second Rebellion"
-In total it's 10920xp from quests just from heading back into the cave one more time after turning in "Special Forces".
+## Edits done to Ding80
+Colonel Kurzen and Jungle Secrets fully is added.
+Desolace has been replaced by Arathi Highlands.

 Ding steps can be safely ignored for the most part, it's a rough estimate of where you should be.
 Exception being level 20 before heading to redridge mountain and 33 before heading to ironforge from southshore.

 Warlocks learn succubus at lvl ~32
 Warlocks learn felhunter at lvl ~38

 Only Dwarf/Gnome starting area translated, either use Zygor default or some kind soul help me out on those.